A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 Have any more recycling ideas?
 Share with us in the comments at the bottom!

 A german-based company who are trailblazing sustainable innovation for outdoor pursuits.
-Vaude have a huge range of vegan clothing, they’re completely transparent with their functioning and their Fare Wear Foundation ensures ethical working conditions.
+Vaude have a huge range of vegan clothing, they’re completely transparent with their functioning and their Fair Wear Foundation ensures ethical working conditions.

 Most impressively though is Vaude’s research into sustainable materials.
-Having developed the world’s first biodegradable fleece their Green Shape range features products made from recycled materials, created with less water, less chemicals and less CO2.
-On top of this, they’re working to minimise product packaging and are bluesign® approved (more info on bluesign® below).
+Having developed the world’s first biodegradable fleece, their Green Shape range features products made from recycled materials, created with less water, less chemicals and less CO2.
+On top of this, they’re working to minimise product packaging and are Bluesign® approved (more info on bluesign® below).